-Begin with a small core team of respected, interested people with different roles and perspectives.
+Co-initiate with a small team of interested people.

-Listen deeply to people with diverse experiences of and ideas about current reality and desirable futures for themselves, and their community and the contributions the organization can make to moving toward those futures.
+Listen deeply to people with diverse experiences of and ideas about...

+- ... current reality - ... desirable futures for themselves, and their community - ... the contributions the organization can make to moving into those futures.

-Add members to the design team as you identify people with a strong desire to be part of the work of bringing the new into being.
+Add members to the change team as you identify people with the desire to bring the new into being.